Riane Eisler: Life

 Eisler was born in Vienna in 1931 before her family fled from the Nazis in 1939 to Cuba.
 She and her parents lived in a slum in Havana for seven years, after which they emigrated to the United States, to Miami, New York, and Chicago before finally settling in Los Angeles.

 Eisler has degrees in sociology and law from the University of California.
-She is an attorney, legal scholar and author.
+She is an attorney, legal scholar, systems scientist, and author.
 She has published thirteen books, including one memoir, The Gate, published in 2000.
 Her first book, published in 1977, was Dissolution: No-Fault Divorce, Marriage, and the Future of Women.
 Her second book, published in 1979, was on the Equal Rights Amendment.

-In her third book The Chalice and the Blade, published in 1987, she coined the terms "partnership" and "dominator" to describe the two underlying forms of society.
-Partnership societies are characterized by gender equality, peace, sustainability, caring, while dominator societies are characterized by sexism, chronic war, ecological destruction, and unsustainability.
-According to her research, which references the work of archaeologists Marija Gimbutas and James Mellaart, among others, for millennia human societies were built on partnership, in which human capacity to give, nurture and sustain life was held in the highest regard, and shared responsibility was the gold standard.
-The fall into domination occurred around 6,500 years ago.
+Drawing on ten years of multidisciplinary research, in her third book The Chalice and the Blade (originally published in 1987) she coined the terms "partnership" and "dominator" to describe two underlying forms of society.
+These forms transcend conventional social categories like right/left, religious/secular, Eastern/Western, capitalist/socialist, etc.

+Partnership-oriented societies are characterized by peace, equity, gender equality, sustainability, and caring.
+Dominator-oriented societies are characterized by sexism and other forms of in-group versus out-group rankings such as racism and anti-Semitism, as well as chronic war, ecological destruction, and unsustainability.

+Eisler's research references the work of archaeologists Marija Gimbutas and Ian Hodder, anthropologists Douglas Fry, and many others.
+It shows that for millennia most human societies were built on a partnership-oriented structure.
+This meant society supported the human capacity to give, nurture, and sustain life.
+Caregiving was held in the highest regard.
+Shared responsibility and caring were the gold standard.
+According to archaeology, the fall into domination occurred between five and ten thousand years ago.
+This was a drop in the evolutionary bucket, as Eisler notes.

-The Chalice and the Blade has sold over 500,000 copies and been translated into around 25 languages.
+The Chalice and the Blade has sold over 500,000 copies and been translated into around 30 languages.

-Eisler has argued that the switch from partnership to dominator has led to gender biased monogamy, prostitution and illegitimacy, women's dependence and the acceptance of chronic war.
+Eisler's research indicates that the switch from partnership to domination led to a shift from in-group versus out-group attitudes.
+Group hierarchy and relationships were now based on factors such as sex, race, and other differences.
+Violence was ultimately the basis for maintaining these hierarchies, and was built into the system.
+The “conquest of nature,” massive inequality, and devaluing the work of caring for people started to become common practice.
+The work of caring for our natural life-support systems was also undervalued, taken for granted, and removed from the money economy.

+Domination systems normalize violence - from abusive authoritarian families, to the promotion of violence in modern politics, to destructive warfare between nations.
+Violence became a means to maintain power-over others as a social norm.

-She is editor-in-chief of the Interdisciplinary Journal of Partnership Studies at the University of Minnesota.
+Eisler is currently the editor-in-chief of the Interdisciplinary Journal of Partnership Studies at the University of Minnesota.
+She is a keynote speaker at conferences worldwide.
+She also heads the Center for Partnership Systems - a vast resource library of research that can empower anyone in creating a more partnership-oriented world.